 With her death, Abeda says she's lost a part of her heart and she feels empty inside.
 When Payal worked as a medical officer at her village, everyone wanted to be treated by her, "On her last day when she resigned to pursue her Masters in Mumbai, she came back crying.
 She was sad because the staff and the patients at the hospital had all cried when they heard she was leaving.
 But I told her to be strong because she was going to get a higher education so she could come back and help them in greater ways.
 And Payal would often recall this incident and say I've worked so hard and done so much and yet I have to endure these taunts."

 "A doctor from the Adivasi community... we were so proud," the mother says as she breaks down.

-A photo of Dr Payal Tadvi from his Facebook account
+A photo of Dr Payal Tadvi from her Facebook account

 And therein lies the answer.
 Or does it?

 The world is robbed of young, bright minds because their teachers, their administrators, their Universities and the State don't listen.
 The system only empowers the oppressors, the 'merit-holders' and the 'harmless name-callers'.
 So do the oppressed have to appeal to the oppressors to realise that they are partaking in this age-old oppression.
 Wadekar doesn't think so, "It is not my burden to educate the privileged, they have all the access that they need to educate themselves.
 But I do feel it is the responsibility of the State to ensure safe spaces for Dalit and Adivasi students."